 - Much of what will make your video compelling happens through the video and audio editing process.
 What software you choose will depend on your particular production.
 The options include:

 - Free programs, such as Movie Maker (from Microsoft) or iMovie (from Apple)

 - The desired length of a video depends on its purpose.
-For web-based video, the accepted industry standard length is 2-3 minutes.
+For web-based video, the accepted industry standard length is one to three minutes.

-- Lehigh University videos should close with a Lehigh branded bumper that includes the Lehigh logo, a title, credits and copyright information.
-Download Lehigh branded video assets >
+- Lehigh University videos should close with a Lehigh-branded bumper that includes the Lehigh logo, a title, credits and copyright information.
+View Lehigh-branded video assets >

 - If you plan to post your video online, be sure to provide captions and a transcript to make your video more accessible to all viewers.
 There are both free and paid services available for creating caption and transcript files for your videos.